stigi/docker-host/README.md

 This repository holds my personal self-hosted infra, based on a bunch of docker-compose files.

+I consider this host my playground, even though I host my online identity on it.
+My personal SLA has a 99% uptime.
+Well sort of...

+## Hardware

+All these services are run on a single machine hosted by Hetzner.
+Here's the spec:
+- Intel(R) Core(TM) i7-2600 CPU @ 3.40GHz
+- 32 GB Ram (4x RAM 8192 MB DDR3)
+- 2x HDD SATA 3,0 TB

 ## Overview

 This repo is structured by categories of services: